Internet-of-People/iop-ts/packages/sdk/README.md

 ##### Morpheus Plugin

-The Morpheus (or as we officially call, DAC) plugin is all about IoP DAC.
-If you are not familiar with DAC, we highly recommend you to visit our [developer portal](https://developer.iop.global/#/dac) for more information.
+The Morpheus (or as we officially call, IOP SSI) plugin is all about IOP SSI.
+If you are not familiar with SSI, we highly recommend you to visit our [developer portal](https://developer.iop.global/#/dac) for more information.

 Using this plugin you can create your own personas and its DIDs.